 Dr. Rachael Flynn-Hopper has experience in education at the elementary, middle, and university levels.
-She joined the Belmont faculty in 2003 and teaches courses in literacy and works in the Professional Development School.
+She joined the Belmont faculty in 2003 and teaches courses in literacy.

 Prior to coming to Belmont University, Dr. Flynn - Hopper taught in Williamson County Schools in Williamson County, Tennessee, Tupelo Public Schools in Tupelo, Mississippi, and as an instructor at The University of Southern Mississippi.
 During these years, she conducted workshops and research in the field of literacy.